godaddy/wp-reseller-store/readme.txt

 **Support**

-If you run into a problem, post your question in [UserVoice](https://godaddy.uservoice.com/forums/598645-reseller-custom-storefront) or send an email to resellersupport@godaddy.com and we would be happy to help.
+If you run into a problem, post your question in [UserVoice](https://godaddy.uservoice.com/forums/906550-reseller) or send an email to resellersupport@godaddy.com and we would be happy to help.
 Remember, the more information you can provide up-front, the easier it is for us to verify the problem and the faster we can help!

 * Screenshot(s) - How-to guide
 * Name and version of your theme - Video tutorial
 * List of all active plugins on your site - Video tutorial
 * Steps taken or details we should know to reproduce and verify the problem

 You can call our support team at (480) 505-8857

 **Contributing**

 Development of this plugin is done on [GitHub](https://github.com/godaddy/wp-reseller-store).
-If you believe you have found a bug, or have a killer feature idea, please open a [open a new issue](https://github.com/godaddy/wp-reseller-store/issues) there.
-Pull requests on existing issues are also welcome!
+Pull requests on existing issues are welcome!

 == Frequently Asked Questions ==